Akash02032002/Tez-Talk/README.md

-# Tezos Tweet
+# Tez-Talk

-NFT DApp for posting tweets anonymously and also getting public support in the form of anonymous donations which will be secured on Tezos Blockchain.
+It is an NFT DApp for posting tweets anonymously and also getting public support in the form of anonymous donations which will be secured on Tezos Blockchain.

 This dapp is heavily inspired from:
 + Tutorial [Build your first DApp on Tezos in 2-4 hours](https://styts.com/your-first-tezos-dapp)